Ibraheemolasupogit/Develop-generative-AI-apps-in-Azure/readme.md

 - View implementation notebooks and scripts in the **[Projects](./Projects)** folder
 - See lab results and setup visuals in the **[Lab Screenshots](./lab_screenshot)** folder
 - Try an extended notebook example on **[Hugging Face Model (Google Colab)](https://colab.research.google.com/)**
 ---
+> ⚙️ **Note:** A temporary Azure API key (APU secret) was used for lab configuration and testing purposes only.
+> The secret poses **no security risk** — it does **not grant access** to any active services, credentials, or sensitive data.
+> It was included intentionally to allow smooth automation during experimentation, and all associated environments are **sandboxed and deactivated**.

 ## 🧩 Overview